Justin W. Price, AKA PDXKaraokeGuy, is a freelance writer, blogger, and award-nominated author based out of Juneau, Alaska.

 There are a million bands out there.
 Why should people devote their time to listening to your music and going to your shows?
 What makes you guys different?

 Well I think all my projects are especially good creating audience connection and presenting experiences people rarely forget.
-My new record Hide No Truth is brutally honest and surprising gentle at the same time.
+My new record Hide No Truth is brutally honest and surprisingly gentle at the same time.
 I believe it takes a lot of unexpected turns.
 This is by far my most crafted set of songs I have released and will show a lot of people what I am capable of as a songwriter at this point in my career.

 Where can folks purchase your music and keep up to date on upcoming shows and events?

-Visit goodsaintnathanael.com I just redesigned it.
+Visit goodsaintnathanael.com.
+I just redesigned it.

 Is there anything else you would like to add?